Nintendo 3DS XL (2012) – 4NERDS Hardware Archive

 ClassHandheld game console / larger hardware revision

-BATTERY Longer Life A practical improvement that made the larger model feel more mature for everyday use.
+BATTERY LONGER LIFE A practical improvement that made the larger model feel more mature for everyday use.

-IDENTITY 3DS, Refined Not a generational leap, but the revision that many players ended up preferring most.
+IDENTITY 3DS, REFINED Not a generational leap, but the revision that many players ended up preferring most.

 DESIGN PHILOSOPHY